Array.prototype.some()

 The output is:

-In this example, the sort() method places 10 before 2 because the string “10” comes before “2” when doing a string comparison.
+In this example, the sort() method places 10 before 2 because the string "10" comes before the string "2".

-To fix this, you need to pass a compare function to the sort() method.
-The sort() method will use the compare function to determine the orders of elements.
+To change this behavior, you need to pass a comparator function to the sort() method.
+The sort() method will use the comparator function to determine the order of elements.

-The following illustrates the syntax of the sort() method:
+The following illustrates the syntax of the sort() method with the comparator function:

 function compare(a,b) {